 If you satisfy our entry requirements we will make an offer and invite you to come along to an Applicant Day.
 Applicant Days are designed exclusively for undergraduate applicants holding offers at AUB.
 The event will give you the opportunity to find out more about the course, meet the academic staff and have a tour of the AUB campus.
 Applicant Days will take place from January to March and Admissions will send you an invitation and more information about the Day via MyApplication.

-If you apply with non-standard qualifications you may be requested to submit a portfolio of work before an offer can be made.
+If you apply with non-standard qualifications you may be requested to submit a portfolio of work, an example of your writing or send us more information before an offer can be made.

 What types of offer can be made?